 From castles to cottages, decorative tiles have been used to embellish human habitations for both practical and aesthetic reasons for many centuries.
 Among the many families of decorative tiles are medieval inlaid tiles, Italian majolica, Dutch floral and pictorial tiles and the 19th century British Arts and Crafts and European Art Nouveau styles.
 Closer to home, ceramic tiles were very popular during the late 1800’s and early 1900’s and demand for them spawned the development of many American art potteries during those years.
 Many of these tile designs are difficult to find today with well-preserved examples housed mostly in museums, private collections and historical buildings.

 The character and charm of these old tiles can be extremely difficult, if not impossible, to reproduce with modern commercial tile production methods.
-Far Ridge Ceramics has created several sets of tiles based on historical designs and techniques.
-Although using modern clays, glazes and equipment, they are completely handmade from start to finish and thereby retain much of the personality of antique ceramic tiles.
+Far Ridge Ceramics tiles are completely handmade from start to finish and thereby retain much of the personality of antique ceramic tiles.
+We use several traditional techniques (sculpting, tube lining, carving) to create the molds for our tile designs.
+The molds are used to cast a wide range of tile designs which are then fired, hand glazed and glaze fired to produce the finished tiles.

-We also offer many designs that are drawn from the natural world – leaves, herbs, flowers, bark, stone, fish, shells, animals, colors and textures.
-You will also find designs inspired by needlework patterns, a child’s drawings, stained glass and wrought iron.
+Many of our designs are drawn from the natural world – leaves, herbs, flowers, bark, stone, fish, shells, animals, colors and textures.
+You will also find designs inspired by an antique butter mold, architectural moldings, stained glass and wrought iron.
 Please check back often for new offerings as we continue to expand our portfolio of handmade architectural ceramics.

 Our tiles are most suitable for indoor wall applications.
 It is also possible to use them for tile counters and table tops, although they are not as hard as commercial tiles and a cast iron skillet handled carelessly could crack them.
 If you wish to use them for a horizontal surface, please let us know and we can make the tiles thicker.
 We do not recommend using our tiles on floors or in exposed outdoor areas where they are subject to moisture and freezing temperatures.
 You may want to check our Process & Production page for pictures and details on how we make our tiles.